Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

   + [`energyFlux`](/classes/wvtransform/energyflux.html) returns the energy flux into each coefficient
   + [`energyFluxForFlowConstituents`](/classes/wvtransform/energyfluxforflowconstituents.html) returns the energy flux into each coefficient, from specific flow constituents
   + [`nonlinearFlux`](/classes/wvtransform/nonlinearflux.html) returns the flux of each coefficient as determined by the nonlinear flux operation
+  + [`nonlinearFluxForFlowConstituents`](/classes/wvtransform/nonlinearfluxforflowconstituents.html) returns the flux of each coefficient as determined by the nonlinear flux operation
   + [`nonlinearFluxOperation`](/classes/wvtransform/nonlinearfluxoperation.html) The operation responsible for computing the nonlinear flux
 + Masks
   + [`maskForAliasedModes`](/classes/wvtransform/maskforaliasedmodes.html) returns a mask with locations of modes that will alias with a quadratic multiplication.